Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 65. ### Question65
-When is performance testing most effectively performed?
+When is Performance Testing most effectively performed?

 - [x] Often, throughout development of the software.
 - [ ] Just before deploying to production.